 The Arlington Commission for Arts and Culture serves as the umbrella organization for all town-related arts and culture activities.
-The Commission consists of a core committee and four main standing subcommittees: Public Art, Marketing and Evaluation, Grant Making and Resource Development, and Programs and Festivals.
+The Commission consists of a core committee and four main standing subcommittees: Marketing and Evaluation, Grant Making, Fundraising and Resource Development, and Community Engagement (formerly Public Art and Programs and Festivals).
 The Commission's responsibilities include actively promoting and advocating for arts and culture, managing the Arlington Cultural District, seeking and distributing arts-related grants and supporting a robust public art program for the Town.

 Examples of accomplishments since the Commission's activation in 2014 include:

 - Completing an Arts and Culture Plan for the town in partnership with the Department of Planning and Community Development

 - Coordinating, applying and receiving a Cultural District designation for the town from the Massachusetts Cultural Council that received recognition from the Boston Globe.

 - Hiring and working with Cecily Miller, a public art consultant, on significant public art projects, including Pathways on the Minuteman Bike Path

 - Coordinating and absorbing the previously disparate arts organizations - Arlington Public Art, Arlington Cultural Council, the Arlington Poet Laureate, and the Cultural District Managing Partnership - under one umbrella